TheBB/Dark/source/index.rst

-To distinguish different versions of each character or object from each other, we will give them a subscript number that increases by one each time they travel through time (or across worlds), so that, for example, when Jonas is born he is Jonas\ :sub:`1`, and after his first time travel he becomes Jonas\ :sub:`2`.
-Characters from world B will be indicated as such, for example Martha\ :sub:`b` or Martha\
+To distinguish different versions of each character or object from each other, we will give them a subscript number that increases by one each time they travel through time (or across worlds), so that, for example, when Jonas is born he is Jonas-1, and after his first time travel he becomes Jonas-2.
+Characters from world B will be indicated as such, for example Martha-B or Martha-2B after her first travel.
-:sub:`2b` after her first travel.
 Since we spend most of our time in world A, following the characters of that world, I will generally not indicate them as such.
-So Jonas is just Jonas, not Jonas\ :sub:`a`.
+So Jonas is just Jonas, not Jonas-A.

-For characters that exist in different versions at the same time I will be using subscripts c, d and so on.
-There are not too many of these, but when it happens it’s important to keep track of.
+For characters that exist in different versions at the same time I will be using subscripts letters C, D and so on.
+In particular, Eva and Adam are the same persons as Martha-C and Jonas-C, respectively.

 People